alexcambose/proofchain/README.md

 **Proofchain Web3 library**: A JS library which simplifies interacting with Proofchain contracts, facilitating communication between existing Supply Chain Management software and distributed ledged technology.

-**Proofchain Client App**: A mobile-first web application that provides end users with the ability to view a complete provenance history of each product.
+**Proofchain Client App**: A mobile-first web application that provides end users with the ability to view the complete provenance history of each product.

 ## Core features overview